whubaichuan/M3VSNet/README.md

 ## Results in T&T Benchmark
-The No.1 unsupervised MVS network until April 17, 2020.
+The best unsupervised MVS network until April 17, 2020.
 See the [leaderboard ](https://www.tanksandtemples.org/details/853/).